Best Buy warns on profit; U.S. unit head to leave

-(Reuters) - Retailer Best Buy Co Inc (BBY.N) warned that earnings and same-store sales would fall for its third quarter, and said the head of its U.S. business will leave as the world’s largest consumer electronics chain starts to restructure under a new CEO.
+(Reuters) - Retailer Best Buy Co Inc (BBY.N) on Wednesday warned earnings and same-store sales would fall for its fiscal third quarter, and said the head of its U.S. business will leave as it starts to restructure under a new chief executive.

-The news, which pushed its shares down 6.8 percent in after-hours trading, came less than a month before the unofficial start of the biggest selling season of the year.
+Best Buy shares fell 6.8 percent in after-hours trading.
+The news came less than a month before the unofficial start of the biggest selling season of the year for the No. 1 U.S. electronics chain.

-U.S. business president Mike Vitelli will exit at the end of the current fiscal year in early February with a lump-sum payment of $1.45 million, and the executive vice president of U.S. operations, Tim Sheehan, will leave the company at the end of this month.
+U.S. business president Mike Vitelli will exit at the end of the current fiscal year in early February with a lump-sum payment of $1.45 million.
+The executive vice president of U.S. operations will also depart.

 The move is the first big structural change under new CEO Hubert Joly, who was brought in as the company grapples with the rising trend of shoppers who treat its stores like showrooms for cheaper online retailers.